redis-developer/redis-polygon-search-weather-demo/README.md

   ]
 ]
 ```

-TODO print the response from the Python backend and show it here...

 The code transforms the search response from Redis Stack into a format that's easier for the front end to work with - an array of objects.
 The front end receives the following JSON (the format of the `boundaries` key being the GeoJSON representation of a polygon):